shaurabh-tiwari-git/plugin-omnistudio-migration-tool/README.md

 --only=ip    // Integration Procedures
 --only=os    // OmniScripts
 --only=fc    // FlexCards
---only=gan   // Global Auto Numbers
+--only=autonumber   // Global Auto Numbers

 // To migrate all versions of the components and not just the active ones:
 --allversions